Skip to content

 Common_kestrel__12

 The common kestrel is a type of bird of prey in the falcon family Falconidae.
-It is also known as the European kestrel, Eurasian kestrel, or Old World kestrel.
+It is also known as the European, Eurasian, or Old World kestrel.
 This bird is found in many parts of the world but is especially common in the United Kingdom.

-In the UK, the common kestrel is the only species of kestrel found, so it is simply referred to as the “kestrel”.
-The common kestrel is a smallish bird, with a wingspan of up to 44 cm and a length of up to 28 cm.
+The common kestrel is the only species found in the UK, so it is referred to as the “Kestrel.”
+The common kestrel is a smallish bird with a wingspan of up to 44 cm and a length of up to 28 cm.

-It has distinctive rusty red-brown coloring, with lighter upperparts and a black-streaked white underside.
+It has distinctive rusty red-brown coloring, lighter upper parts, and a black-streaked white underside.
 The wings are long and narrow, and the tail is long and deeply forked.
 The head is relatively small, with a prominent black eye stripe and a small bill.

-It is a vocal bird, with a distinctive call that is often heard in its habitat.
+It is a vocal bird with a distinctive call often heard in its habitat.
 The common kestrel is a valuable species, as its presence in an area can help control rodent and insect populations.

 It is also an important species for birdwatchers, as its distinctive coloration and calls make it easy to spot and identify.